Enhancing Accessibility, Building a Read This Page feature with Azure Speech Service and C#

 Building the Console App

-There are lots of great examples on how to use this SDK on GitHub.
+There are lots of great examples of how to use this SDK on GitHub.

 using Microsoft.CognitiveServices.Speech;